Factor VII deficiency

 Gailani D, Wheeler AP, Neff AT.
 Rare coagulation factor deficiencies.
 In: Hoffman R, Benz EJ, Silberstein LE, et al, eds.
 Hematology: Basic Principles and Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 137.

-Hall JE.
+Hall JE, Hall ME.
 Hemostasis and blood coagulation.
-In Hall JE, ed.
+In Hall JE, Hall ME, eds.
 Guyton and Hall Textbook of Medical Physiology.
-13th ed.
-Philadelphia, PA: Elsevier; 2016:chap 37.
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 37.

 Reviewed by: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.